nxt3d/ensips/ensips/ensip-TBD-19.md

 While ENS does support `text` records ([ENSIP-5](#)), these are intended for human-readable text data and are limited to key-value string pairs.
 Address records support bytes, but using address records for arbitrary data might cause conflicts, and generally be confusing for developers.

 By introducing a dedicated `data` record type, developers can store arbitrary key-value pairs without interfering with existing ENS functionality.
-For instance, a key like `bytes("aiContext")` could be used to store context data as part of an AI agent, as pre-context for LLM prompts.
+For instance, a key like `"agent-context"` could be used to store context data as part of an AI agent, as pre-context for LLM prompts.

 ## Specification